 An assurance scoring mechanism is used to reflect the effectiveness of the Council's internal control environment.

 The table below details the four levels of assurance.

 Level Symbol Evaluation Assessment Testing Assessment Full There is a sound system of internal control designed to achieve the system objectives.
 The controls are being consistently applied.
 Substantial Whilst there is a basically sound system of internal control design, there are weaknesses in design which may place some of the system objectives at risk.
 There is evidence that the level of non-compliance with some of the controls may put some of the system objectives at risk.
-Limited Weaknesses in the system of internal control design are such as to put the system objectives at risk.
+Limited 0 Weaknesses in the system of internal control design are such as to put the system objectives at risk.
 The level of non-compliance puts the system objectives at risk.
 Nil Control is generally weak leaving the system open to significant error or abuse.
 Significant non-compliance with basic controls leaves the system open to error or abuse.

-It is the opinion of the Head of Internal Audit that, taking into account all available evidence, the adequacy and effectiveness of the Council's overall internal control environment during the financial year 2014 -15 provides moderate assurance in the effective management of risk.
+It is the opinion of the Head of Audit and Investigation that, taking into account all available evidence, the adequacy and effectiveness of the Council's overall internal control environment during the financial year 2015 -16 provides substantial assurance on the effective management of risk.

-4.3.10 External Audit
+4.2.10 External Audit

 KPMG LLP is currently the Council's appointed External Auditor.
 As well as an examination of the Council's financial statements, the work of the Council's External Auditor includes an assessment of the degree to which the Council delivers value for money in its use of its resources.
-In its Annual Audit letter for 2014 - 15, KPMG stated that the Council had proper arrangements for securing financial resilience and for challenging how the economy, effectiveness and efficiency of the use of resources is secured.

-4.3.11 Risk Management
+4.2.11 Risk Management

-The Council managed its risks during 2014 - 15 in accordance with the approved Risk Management Policy and Strategy.
-The Senior Leadership Team and Directorate Management Teams formally considered risk on a quarterly basis.
+The Council managed its risks during 2015 - 16 in accordance with the approved Risk Management Policy and Strategy.
+The Corporate Leadership Team and Directorate Management Teams formally considered risk on a quarterly basis.
 Details of corporate and directorate risks were considered as part of the Corporate Performance process.
-Quarterly risk management reports were submitted to both Cabinet and the Audit Committee.
+Quarterly risk management reports were submitted to the Audit Committee.

-The indicative Internal Audit Plan for 2015 - 16 presented to the Audit Committee in February 2015 is chiefly based upon the key risks faced by the Council as identified in the Corporate and Directorate risk registers, such that Internal Audit will provide assurance on the effectiveness of the internal control framework during 2015 / 16.
+The indicative Internal Audit Plan for 2016 - 17 presented to the Audit Committee in February 2016 is chiefly based upon the key risks faced by the Council as identified in the Corporate and Directorate risk registers, such that Internal Audit will provide assurance on the effectiveness of the internal control framework during 2016/17.

-4.3.12 Developing Capacity
+4.2.12 Developing Capacity